Webinar: Fixings and Fire

 Key findings included:

 Join Professor Jim Glockling and Dale Kinnersley as they discuss the research findings, the implications for designers and fire engineers, and how the results could help inform future standards, guidance and best practice.
-We’re also delighted to be joined by Professor Rowena Hill MBE, Chair of the National Academic Collaboration, Evaluation and Research Group aligned to the National Fire Chiefs Council; and Nigel Rogers, Head of Product at Midfix.
+We’re also delighted to be joined by Ashley Mather, Senior Fire Engineer, National Fire Chiefs Council and Nigel Rogers, Head of Product at Midfix.

 The study was funded by The Fire Service Research & Training Trust and supported by The RISCAuthority, with materials kindly donated from KLH and Midfix.